 - Rinsing rice and pasta is unnecessary and results in the loss of some nutrients.
 Similarly, browning your risotto rice before adding water can reduce its nutritional value.

 - Avoid microwaving vegetables as research shows important phytochemicals are lost in the process.
 Instead, lightly stir-fry or steam your vegetables.

 Cooking to Avoid Toxic By-Products

 The cooking process generates new chemicals that we perceive as flavor, aroma and texture.
 These add to the experience of eating, but may also generate a range of toxic compounds.

 Natural sources of flavor add their own unique benefits.
 For example, spices have a range of healthy influences.
 Rosemary, oregano, turmeric and curcumin have strong antioxidant contents.
-Chilli and black pepper boosts circulation.
+Chili and black pepper boost circulation.
 Fennel is a digestive aid, while cinnamon improves sugar metabolism.
 So why not put some spice back into your life and cook your meal a little less tonight?